LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    | ?- packs::install(bar).

+Any pack dependencies are also checked and installed or updated if necessary.
 Packs becomes available for loading immediately after successful installation (no restarting of the Logtalk session is required).

 Other install predicates are available to disambiguate between registries and to install a specific pack version.
 The